WHS

 Identification

-Within our group of gifted and talented there is a range of ability from mildly to profoundly gifted.
+Within our group of gifted students, there is a range of ability from mildly to profoundly gifted.

 Picture